Rabbival/bevy_play_card/README.md

 ## Credits
 - [`bevy_tween`](https://github.com/Multirious/bevy_tween)
   The crate this one is built upon.
-Thanks to it I was able to set bevy_card up rather quickly and easily.
+Thanks to it I was able to set this crate up rather quickly and easily.